First Chechen War: Casualties and material damage

 Estimates of the number of civilians killed range widely from 20,000 to 100,000, with the latter figure commonly referenced by Chechen sources.
 Most scholars and human rights organizations generally estimate the number of civilian casualties to be 40,000; this figure is attributed to the research and scholarship of Chechnya expert John Dunlop, who estimates that the total number of civilian casualties is at least 35,000.
 This range is also consistent with post-war publications by the Russian statistics office estimating 30,000 to 40,000 civilians killed.
 The Moscow-based human rights organization, Memorial, which actively documented human rights abuses throughout the war, estimates the number of civilian casualties to be a slightly higher at 50,000.

 Russian Interior Minister Anatoly Kulikov claimed that fewer than 20,000 civilians were killed.
 Médecins Sans Frontières estimated a death toll of 50,000 people out of a population of 1,000,000.
 Sergey Kovalyov's team could offer their conservative, documented estimate of more than 50,000 civilian deaths.
-Alexander Lebed asserted that 80,000 to 100,000 had been killed and 240,000 had been injured.
+Lebed asserted that 80,000 to 100,000 had been killed and 240,000 had been injured.
 The number given by the ChRI authorities was about 100,000 killed.

 According to claims made by Sergey Govorukhin which were published in the Russian newspaper Gazeta, approximately 35,000 ethnic Russian civilians were killed by Russian forces which operated in Chechnya, most of them were killed during the bombardment of Grozny.

 According to various estimates, the number of Chechens who are dead or missing is between 50,000 and 100,000.

+Approximately 40,000 housing units were damaged or destroyed by July 1996.

 Prisoners and missing persons

 In the Khasavyurt Accord, both sides agreed to an "all for all" exchange of prisoners to be carried out at the end of the war.
 However, despite this commitment, many persons remained forcibly detained.
 A partial analysis of the list of 1,432 reported missing found that, as of 30 October 1996, at least 139 Chechens were still being forcibly detained by the Russian side; it was entirely unclear how many of these men were alive.
-As of mid-January 1997, the Chechens still held between 700 and 1,000 Russian soldiers and officers as prisoners of war, according to Human Rights Watch.
+As of mid-January 1997, the Chechens still held between 700 and 1,000 Russian soldiers and officers as prisoners of war, according to HRW.
 According to Amnesty International that same month, 1,058 Russian soldiers and officers were being detained by Chechen fighters who were willing to release them in exchange for members of Chechen armed groups.
-American freelance journalist Andrew Shumack has been missing from the Chechen capital, Grozny since July 1995 and is presumed dead.
+American freelance journalist Andrew Shumack has been missing from Grozny since July 1995 and is presumed dead.